gluster/gluster-ansible-infra/roles/backend_setup/README.md

 ```
 vgname - The vg which will be extended to setup cache.
 cachedisk - The SSD disk which will be used to setup cache.
 Complete path, for eg: /dev/sdd
+            NOTE: In case of Ansible >= 2.8 this variable is a comma separated list of PVs, comprising of the existing PVs part of the volume group and the PV that has to be added as cache.
+For example if a cache disk sdd has to be added to a volume group foo_vg containing PVs sdb and sdc, this variable looks like '/dev/sdb,/dev/sdc,/dev/sdd'
 cachethinpoolname - The existing thinpool on the volume group mentioned above.
 cachelvname - Logical volume name for setting up cache, an lv with this name is created.
 cachelvsize - Cache logical volume size